 Figure 11.7.1 illustrates income net of social security, income tax and housing costs by household tenure for the income quintiles.
-Within the lowest income quintile, over a third of all household tenures are rented (35%), a further 32% of all households have a tenure of affordable (these include States/GHA social rented accommodation and social partial ownership) and 22% are owner occupiers without a mortgage.
-These figures are in contrast to the information on equivalised gross incomes presented earlier in the report where 58% of all households in the lowest income quintile resided in owner occupied households without a mortgage, as can be seen in Figure 9.3.1.
-The difference is due to the fact that, for households which are owner occupiers without a mortgage, there will be no rents or mortgage costs and, as a result, when incomes are calculated net of social security, income tax and housing costs, fewer owner occupied households without a mortgage will fall within the lowest income quintile.
+Within the lowest income quintile, over a third of all households (36%) were living in privately rented accommodation, a further 27% of all households within the lowest income quintile were living in affordable housing (these include States/GHA social rented accommodation and social partial ownership) and 23% were owner occupiers without a mortgage.

+These figures are in contrast to the information on equivalised gross incomes presented earlier in this report where 60% of all households in the lowest income quintile resided in owner occupied properties without a mortgage (see Figure 9.3.1).
+Households which are owner occupiers without a mortgage do not have rents or mortgage costs and, as a result, when incomes are calculated net of social security, income tax and housing costs, fewer owner occupied households without a mortgage fall within the lowest income quintile.

-Moving progressively through the second, third, fourth and highest income quintiles, there is an increasing proportion of households with tenures of owner occupied with mortgage and a decreasing proportion of households with tenures of rented and affordable.
+Moving progressively through the second, third, fourth and highest income quintiles, there is an increasing proportion of households with tenures of owner occupied with a mortgage and a decreasing proportion of households living in privately rented or affordable accommodation.

-Within the highest income quintile of households (the top 20% of households when ordered by gross household income), just over half of all households are owner occupied without a mortgage (51%), over a third are owner occupied with a mortgage (37%) and 12% are privately rented.
+Within the highest income quintile of households (the top 20% of households when ordered by gross household income), over half of all households were owner occupied without a mortgage (55%), just under a third were owner occupied with a mortgage (32%) and 12% were privately rented.